Hereward/taste/README.md

 Recipe Builder Notes

-Code has been deployed and can be accessed here: http://taste.planetonline.com.au
+Website has been deployed and can be accessed here: http://taste.planetonline.com.au

 Work is 100% my own and is built on a lightweight MVC framework which is also my own creation.